kvmvkxnt/csit040_final_project/README.md

   Download macOs release for your system, unzip and just drag the .app to your Applications folder.
 - Windows:
-  Download Windows release for your system, and just run the executable.
+  Download Windows release for your system, unzip and just run the executable.
+- Linux:
+  Who creates binaries for linux?
+Be a man, build yourself from source or just use python.